Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Later in the afternoon, the girls joined a special activity called “The Samui Way of Life,” led by Nicki, the Kids Club Manager, and her colleague Ann.
 They even got special Anantara kids pants to wear, which made them feel (and look) extra official.

-The girls sat with Nicki in the peaceful spa garden, pretending to be the daughters of local fishermen in the 1960s — a time when the island was covered in coconut trees and not a tourist in sight.
+The girls sat with Nicki in the peaceful spa garden, pretending to be the daughters of local fishermen in the 1960s, a time when the island was covered in coconut trees and not a tourist in sight.
+After a bit of meditation, they started their “chores,” which included making offerings at the spirit houses with flowers and sweets, feeding fish, and finally heading to the beach.

 Hidden in the sand were little fish made from palm leaves, each one filled with candy.
 We sat together by the water, unwrapping the sweets while Nicki told the girls more about how people used to live on Koh Samui.